-While Safe Place is designed specifically to support young people between the ages of 12-17, Pivot offers services to young people up to age 24 through The Point (see below).
+While Safe Place is designed specifically to support young people between the ages of 12-17, Pivot offers services to young people up to age 24.
 For older adults or families, Pivot can pass along references to other community resources.
 You may also refer to relevant information on-hand in your library and pass the references along yourself.